KalpaniAnuradha/lipid-coated-gold-nanoparticle-md-analysis/6_RMSF/README.md

 - Selected lipid headgroup atoms
 - Terminal carbon atoms of the lipid tails

-For the headgroup analysis, the nitrogen atom was used for DOPC, DSPC, POPC, DPPC, DOPE, and DOTAP.
-The phosphorus atom was used for DOPA.

 The same general workflow can be adapted for the other lipid systems and atomic selections by changing the VMD atom selection.